 - 3.3.
-Tree Maintenance Guidelines: Care of the UML Arboretum trees and shrubs shall be done in accordance with recognized professional standards for woody plant maintenance and management. - Pruning: Campus tree pruning includes the following activities.
-These activities shall be performed by trained Facilities Management personnel or by outside arborists hired by the university as necessary and appropriate.
-Arborists shall be certified by the International Society for Arborists (ISA) or as a Massachusetts Certified Arborist (MCA).
+Tree Maintenance Guidelines: Care of the campus arboretum trees and shrubs shall be done in accordance with recognized professional standards for woody plant maintenance and management. - Pruning: Campus tree pruning includes the following activities.
+These activities shall be performed by trained Facilities Management personnel or by outside arborists hired by the University as necessary and appropriate.
+Arborists shall be certified by the International Society for Arborists (ISA) or as a Massachusetts Certified Arborist (MCA)

 - Hazard reduction

-- Elevate for ground clearance and sightlines
+- o Elevate for ground clearance and sightlines

-- Prune for building clearance
+- o Prune for building clearance

-- Crown reduction, and crown cleaning
+- o Crown reduction, and crown cleaning

 - Corrective structural pruning reduce secondary leaders, reduce large diameter limbs, reduce upright branches

-- Dead wood removal
+- o Dead wood removal